mecdcme/is2/README.md

-# is2
+# IS2
 A runtime environment to execute statistical services

 ## What you’ll need

-In order to build the mecbox application, your environment should fulfill the following requirements:
+In order to build the IS2 application, your environment should fulfill the following requirements:

 * A favorite text editor or IDE
 * JDK 1.8 or later